 How to Choose Best Books for CAT Preparation 2026?

-Before you start CAT 2026 preparation, make sure you know what study material to refer.
+Make sure you select the best study material for best results.
 Check below a few tips on how to choose best CAT preparation books.

 - The books should have comprehensive coverage of each topic included in CAT syllabus